Ranked in these QuestionsQuestion Ranking

 Making a game in the current top engines is hard work, making something small and basic in Skyline is not.
 Easy to learn drag an drop model placement and editing supplemented with easy to follow video's on forum make the process straightforward.

-The schematic editor is designed to make it easier for none programmers to create games.
+The schematic editor is designed to make it easier for non-programmers to create games.

 Pro Constant development and regular updates

-There are many additions to the engine that are on the road map, this includes but does not limit to;
+There are many additions to the engine that are on the road map such as multi threading and tree physics.

-The Feature list is constantly evolving with each user request and idea's put forth.
+The feature list is constantly evolving with each user request and idea put forth.

 Pro Asset store